-See for yourself how the forces of electricity and magnetism can work together by building a DC motor using simple materials!
+See for yourself how the forces of electricity and magnetism can work together by building a simple DC motor using simple materials!

 Electricity and magnetism are both forces caused by the movement of tiny charged particles that make up atoms, the building blocks of all matter.
 When a wire is hooked up to a battery, negatively charged electrons flow away from the negative terminal of the battery.